 Your I-20 form will be sent to you by mail as soon as your admissions file is complete, or you can pick it up at the Douglas Campus International Student Office.
 You must fill out the I-20 form to obtain an F-1 visa.
-Visit www.state.gov/countries or call the U.S. Consulate nearest you to explain what documents you need to bring with you and how to make an appointment.
+Visit the state website or call the U.S. Consulate nearest you to explain what documents you need to bring with you and how to make an appointment.
 International students must maintain full-time student status.
 International students should file all paperwork with Cochise College at least three months in advance of the semester for which they seek admission.
 Those interested in studying aviation or nursing should contact those departments for more specific admissions requirements.

 Special tuition rates are available to students, including those from Sonora who want to study at Cochise College.
 Students from Arizona who wish to study in Sonora also have educational and living options available.